 Whaling has been practiced by many different cultures for thousands of years.
-The earliest known whaling expedition was in 6000 BC where tools that resemble harpoons with ropes attached.
-Several small boats would sail out and find a whale, herd it towards the shore, and kill it when it got on the land.
-Commercial whaling heavily increased in the 17th century with advances in technology that were being made.
+The earliest known whaling expedition was in 6000 BC, where tools that resemble harpoons with ropes attached were used.
+Several small boats would sail out to find a whale, herd it towards the shore, and kill it when it got on the land.
+Commercial whaling heavily increased in the 17th century with the advances in technology that were being made.
 This is a time when whale oil was sought after to fuel lamps in factories.
 Baleen, or “whalebone” (fringed plates that hang in whale mouths which filter food from the saltwater), was also in high demand to make corsets, hats, umbrellas, riding crops, and buggy whips.
 Whaling began to decline at the end of the 19th century with the invention of kerosene, which reduced the number of whale products that were “needed”.

 It doesn’t just end there, though.
 Despite a slight decline, commercial whaling never halted.
 An estimated 2.9 million whales were slaughtered in the 20th century, plummeting whale populations.
 Sperm whales lost two-thirds of their population, and blue whales up to 90 percent of theirs.